Travel Postcard: 48 hours in Arbil, Iraq

 4 p.m.
 Arbil has many shopping malls, but the main one to visit is the Family Mall.
 It has famous international clothes boutiques like Levi Strauss & Co., and main attractions include an ice skating rink and a gaming arcade.

 7 p.m.
-Grab a pizza or try some Turkish food at Baydoner in the Family Mall's food court before venturing outside to an amusement park attached to the shopping centre.
+Grab a pizza or try some Turkish food at Baydoner in the Family Mall's food court before venturing outside to an amusement park attached to the shopping center.

 The Family Fun park is popular among locals and has lots of rides, including a Ferris wheel and dodgem cars.
 Indulge in candy floss and popcorn and be sure to try traditional Turkish ice cream.
 The park stays open until midnight.